$\mathrm{L}^1$ full groups of flows: Voronoi tessellations

-Our goal is to show that equivalence relations \( \mathcal{R}_{\mathcal{W}} \) are atomless in the sense of Subsection~\ref{sec:disintegration-measure} as long as each orbit of the action is uncountable.
-To this end we first need the following lemma.
+Our goal is to show that the equivalence relations \( \mathcal{R}_{\mathcal{W}} \) are atomless in the sense of Section~\ref{sec:disintegration-measure}, provided that each orbit of the action is uncountable.
+To this end, we first need the following lemma.

-\begin{lemma} Let \( G \) be a locally compact second countable group acting on a standard Lebesgue space \( (X, \mu) \) by measure-preserving automorphisms.
+\begin{lemma} Let \( G \) be a locally compact Polish group acting on a standard Lebesgue space \( (X, \mu) \) by measure-preserving automorphisms.
 Suppose that almost every orbit of the action is uncountable.
-If \( \mathcal{A} \subseteq X \) is a measurable set such that the intersection of \( \mathcal{A} \) with almost every orbit of \( G \) is countable, then \( \mu(\mathcal{A}) = 0 \). \end{lemma}
+If \( \mathcal{A} \subseteq X \) is a measurable set such that the intersection of \( \mathcal{A} \) with almost every orbit is countable, then \( \mu(\mathcal{A}) = 0 \). \end{lemma}